 He built a career out of editing pictures and captions into the internet infatuation that are memes.
 His online presence was exploding because everyone loved the content he was putting out.
 Memes making fun of the government, social norms, or pop culture references aren’t traditionally “appropriate” but if you are as genius as Tebele, that won’t stop you.

 Cases like that are defiantly rare.
 Although interesting to read about, that does not make me want to go out and start a meme account in hopes of generating millions.
-People in my demographic (college aged future media professionals) should use their platforms as a marketing tool for themselves.
+People in my demographic (college-aged future media professionals) should use their platforms as a marketing tool for themselves.

 One tool I use to control my online image is Instagram.
 I am a visual person, so Instagram instantly appeals to me as a top social media platform.

 Instagram is all about instant visual gratification.
-If someone comes across your profile and sees that you have a nice feed of pictures, a large following, and likes they are going to impressed.
-This could lead to many different opportunities such as a sponsorships, internships, and brand ambassador positions.
+If someone comes across your profile and sees that you have a nice feed of pictures, a large following, and likes they are going to impress.
+This could lead to many different opportunities such as sponsorships, internships, and brand ambassador positions.
 There are countless stories that are proven examples.
-If someone loves a brand and decides to post high quality pictures of them “promoting” the brand’s product, all while tagging and interacting with the brand, they can easily build a following.
+If someone loves a brand and decides to post high-quality pictures of them “promoting” the brand’s product, all while tagging and interacting with the brand, they can easily build a following.
 Then, just like clockwork, they get sent free promotional merchandise from that brand in exchange for more posts.